mattriley/charlie-gaffer/README.md

 This repository contains 2 projects:

-- `web-backend`: A serverless application to serve "contact me" requests hosted on API Gateway and Lambda.
+- `backend`: A serverless application to serve "contact me" requests hosted on API Gateway and Lambda.
 It stores a copy of each message in DynamoDB, and emails the message using SES.
-- `web-frontend`: A React.js application hosted on S3.
+- `frontend`: A React.js application hosted on S3.

 ## Deployment